-Behold ye among the nations, and look, and wonder marvelously; for I am working a work in your days, which ye will not believe thought it be told you.
-For lo, I raise up the Chaldeans, that bitter and hasty nation, that march through the breadth of the earth, to possess dwelling-places that are not theirs (Habakkuk 1:5-6).
+“Behold ye among the nations, and look, and wonder marvelously; for I am working a work in your days, which ye will not believe thought it be told you.
+For lo, I raise up the Chaldeans, that bitter and hasty nation, that march through the breadth of the earth, to possess dwelling-places that are not theirs” (Hab.
+1:5-6).

 Even in the Christian age, the inspired Paul would announce that God determines the nations’ “appointed seasons” (i.e., the duration of their existence) and the “bounds of their habitation” (the extent of their conquests) (cf. Acts 17:26).

-The book of Revelation plainly teaches that Jesus Christ is “the ruler of the kings of the earth” (Revelation 1:5); indeed, he is “King of kings, and Lord of lords” (19:16).
+The book of Revelation plainly teaches that Jesus Christ is “the ruler of the kings of the earth” (Rev. 1:5).
+He is “King of kings, and Lord of lords” (Rev. 19:16).

 Ancient Babylon was known as “the glory of the kingdoms.”
-Behind her gigantic walls (according to Herodotus, three hundred feet high and seventy-five feet thick), this pagan mistress felt absolutely secure, but God Almighty destroyed her.
+Behind her gigantic walls (according to Herodotus, three hundred feet high and seventy-five feet thick), this pagan mistress felt absolutely secure.
+But God Almighty destroyed her.
 Read Isaiah’s thrilling prophecy of Babylon’s impending doom in the thirteenth chapter of his book.

 The ancient Edomites (descendants of Esau) became the perpetual enemies of Israel.
-When the Babylonians invaded the holy land and took Judah captive, Edom stood on the side, as it were, and cheered, shouting, “Rase it, rase it, even to the foundation thereof” (Psalms 137:7).
+When the Babylonians invaded the holy land and took Judah captive, Edom stood on the side, as it were, and cheered, shouting, “Rase it, rase it, even to the foundation thereof” (Psa.
+137:7).

 The fact of the matter is simply this: when the wickedness of a people drops to a certain level on the Lord’s moral “barometer,” he will terminate their prosperity.
 Note the following examples.

 The longsuffering of God towards the wicked makes Him even postpone the deliverance of His people, showing that in His dealings with us He has also to regard others, and He will order all things well.
 Abraham was now living among the Amorites, and they were the most extensive occupants of the territory.
 Here we are taught: (1) God foreknows the moral character of men.
 (2) In His providence He administers the affairs of nations on the principles of moral rectitude.
 (3) Nations are spared until their iniquity is full.
 (4) They are then cut off in retributive justice (1864, 272).

-Similarly, Israel lost her right to the Promised Land centuries later, due to her own wickedness (cf. Joshua 23:15, 16).
+Similarly, Israel lost her right to the Promised Land centuries later, due to her own wickedness (cf. Josh.
+23:15, 16).
 Modern millennialists ignore this truth.

 He promised Abraham, however, that if but ten righteous souls could be found, mercy would be extended.
 As every Bible student knows, those communities were judged by Heaven for a lack of six godly people!

-Jehovah instructed Jonah: “Arise, go to Nineveh, that great city, and cry against it; for their wickedness is come up before me” (Jonah 1:2).
+Jehovah instructed Jonah: “Arise, go to Nineveh, that great city, and cry against it; for their wickedness is come up before me” (Jon.
+1:2).

 The people of Nineveh were warned that they would be destroyed in forty days.
 This message of judgment struck a note of terror in their hearts;

 accordingly, they repented, and the Lord lifted the impending disaster.

 The revival was relatively short-lived however, and that nation eventually drifted again into degradation.
-The prophet Nahum was raised up to proclaim “the full end” of the Assyrian capital (cf. Nahum 1:8).
+The prophet Nahum was raised up to proclaim “the full end” of the Assyrian capital (cf. Nah.
+1:8).

-(4) The history of the Hebrew nation represents a checkered pattern of intermittent fidelity and apostasy—the latter gradually gaining the upper hand.
+The history of the Hebrew nation represents a checkered pattern of intermittent fidelity and apostasy—the latter gradually gaining the upper hand.

 This spirit of lawlessness would see its culmination with the crucifixion of Jesus and the subsequent Jewish persecution of the church of Christ.
 The Lord thus challenged the Jews of his day to “fill ye up then the measure of your fathers” (Mt.
 23:32).

 What of America’s Future?

 Generally, the founding fathers of this nation had a high regard for the Bible and acknowledged the value of religion as a stabilizing national influence.
 Daniel Webster once said:

-If we abide by the principles taught in the Bible our country will go on prospering, but if we and our posterity neglect its instruction and authority, no man can tell how sudden a catastrophe may overwhelm us and bury us and our glory in profound obscurity.
+“If we abide by the principles taught in the Bible our country will go on prospering, but if we and our posterity neglect its instruction and authority, no man can tell how sudden a catastrophe may overwhelm us and bury us and our glory in profound obscurity.”